rb16b/Accelerate-Dev/README.md

 The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically adjusts the number of pods in a deployment, replication controller, or replica set based on observed metrics, such as CPU utilization or custom metrics.

-Apply HPA to dev-userX (where userX is your workshop userID !!! )project to manage rest-fights pod scalabilty
+Apply HPA to dev-userX (where userX is your workshop userID !!! )project to manage rest-fights pod scalability

-First look at Developer Console Topology project dev-userX
+Firs,t look at the Developer Console Topology project dev-userX

-Click on rest-figts pod and Details
+Click on the rest-figts pod and Details

 ![](images/hpa-org.png)

-You see a pod count to be 1 and arrows for manual pod scalabilty.
+You see the pod count to be 1 and arrows for manual pod scalability.

 HPA definitions for Min pod count is 2, Max pod count 4.

 Run $ oc apply -f hpa.yaml

-Take a look back a the same console
+Take a look back at the same console

 ![](images/hpa-1-2.png)

 You should notice changes happing, pod is scaling up

-Then finaly rest-figts is runing 2 pods and manual scalabity arrows are gone
+Then finally rest-figts is running 2 pods and manual scalability arrows are gone

 ![](images/hpa-2.png)